 - Schiit Magni 3 – affordable, transparent and extremely powerful.
 Has a gain switch which allows it to be used with many different headphones.
 As a rule of thumb – keep the gain down and volume up, rather than vice versa.

-- Massdrop X THX AAA 789 Linear amplifier – one of the more transparent and low noise amps out there.
-If you have a dedicated high-end DAC, then this is a perfect companion to immerse yourself into the densest of mixes.
+- Massdrop X THX AAA 789 – one of the more transparent and low noise amps out there.
+If you have a dedicated high-end DAC, then this is a perfect companion for immersing yourself into the densest of mixes.
 Of course, you’ll need a sufficiently good set of headphones as well…

 Combo DAC and amp units –